 The UCC internship is defined as a 2000 hour experience, of which at least 25%, or 500 hours, must be direct service or "Mental Health Therapy" as defined below.
-Be sure to document all of your hours and your specific activities in your Titanium schedule.
-This means that if you were in the agency for 8 hours on a particular day, your Titanium schedule needs to reflect that with appointment and activity codes that match how you spent your time.
+Be sure to document all of your hours and your specific activities in your Titanium/Medicat schedule.
+This means that if you were in the agency for 8 hours on a particular day, your Titanium/Medicat schedule needs to reflect that with appointment and activity codes that match how you spent your time.
 This includes all direct service, training activities, professional development, case documentation, consultation, staff meetings, and any other activity that counts toward your internship hours.
 Canceled and no-show appointments should be supplanted with what you actually did that hour.
-I strongly encourage you to review a summary printout on a regular basis to help you track your progress and make any changes in your schedule that might be needed to ensure that you will have accumulated the necessary total hours and service delivery hours by the end of your internship.
+For example, if group therapy does not occur due to too few clients showing, your schedule should reflect that group was cancelled and you should replace that time in your schedule with whatever you did spend that time doing.
+A summary of your hours-to-date will be provided at various points in the training year to help you track your progress and make any changes in your schedule that might be needed to ensure that you will have accumulated the necessary total hours and service delivery hours by the end of your internship.